Aishaarain/simple-calculator/README.md

-# tribute-page
+# simple-calculator
-made a tribute page by using HTML and CSS.
+built a simple arithmatic operations calculator using css (used animation on keys while pressing) ,html and javascript.